Republican Guard (Democratic Republic of the Congo)

-The Congolese Republican Guard (Garde Républicaine), formerly known as the Special Presidential Security Group (Groupe Spécial de Sécurité Présidentielle, GSSP), is a praetorian guard unit maintained by and tasked to protect the Congolese president Félix Tshisekedi.
-Congolese military officials state that the Republican Guard (GR) is an independent branch and not the responsibility of FARDC, but the Head of State.
+The Republican Guard (Garde Républicaine, GR), formerly known as the Special Presidential Security Group (Groupe Spécial de Sécurité Présidentielle, GSSP), is a praetorian guard unit maintained by and tasked to protect the Congolese president Félix Tshisekedi.
+Congolese military officials state that the Republican Guard is an independent branch and not the responsibility of FARDC, but the Head of State.

 Apart from Article 140 of the Law on the Army and Defence, no legal stipulation on the DRC's Armed Forces makes provision for the GR as a distinct unit within the national army.
 In February 2005, President Joseph Kabila passed a decree that appointed the GR's commanding officer and 'repealed any previous provisions contrary to that decree.

 The GR is more than 10,000 strong (the ICG said 10,000–15,000 in January 2007), and formerly consisted of three brigades, the 10th, at Kinshasa, the 15th, and the 16th, at Lubumbashi (more recently it has been reorganized into defense zones and regiments).
 It has better working conditions and is paid regularly, but still commits numerous crimes near their bases, including those perpetrated against United Nations officials.

 It is said to be part of the Military Household (Maison Militaire) of the President, which is the DRC's state security agencies, and has been used against President Kabila's political opposition.
 The Republican Guard has been accused, by the United States, the United Nations, and numerous human rights groups of undermining the democratic process in the country by harassing political rivals, targeting opposition parties, abusing journalists, arbitrarily detaining and executing civilians, and preventing public gatherings.